DIGITAL OPTIONS TRADING WITH IQ OPTION - HOW TO & REVIEW 2023

 *The number of indicators can change at any time.

 To access the different technical indicators, click on the indicators button in the bottom-left corner of your screen.
 Traders can also draw different types of lines on their charts by clicking the ‘Graphical Tools’ button directly above the ‘Indicators’ button.

 The following widgets can be activated on different groups of instruments:

 These widgets can be really handy to keep track of news events, market sentiment, price action extremes, and trading volume.
 You can also see where other traders have bought or sold the asset you’re looking at.

 Widgets can be accessed in the same tab where the technical indicators are situated.

 You can create price alerts on any of IQ Options financial instruments.
-With digital, binary, and FX options, this can be done with a single click on the alert button on the right side of the chart, where the price scale is situated.
+With digital and binary options, this can be done with a single click on the alert button on the right side of the chart, where the price scale is situated.
 With all other instruments, two clicks will do the job.

 The market analysis section can be accessed from the vertical taskbar which is on the left side of the trading platform.
 When you click on ‘Market Analysis’, a tab is opened with these 4 sections:

 Each of these sections is populated with relevant calendar events or market news.
 The news section contains market information and news affecting different market sectors and asset classes.

 IQ Option’s Regulation / Licence